 top of page

-Unlocking Sabrina Carpenter's Espresso Vocal Sound Tips and Techniques
+Achieving Sabrina Carpenter's Vocal Sound in "Espresso"

 One of the first steps to achieving Sabrina’s vocal sound is shaping the tone with equalization.
 The SSL EQ is a classic choice for this.
 Instead of just cutting unwanted frequencies, the SSL EQ is used to boost the high end carefully.
 This boost adds a sense of "air" and brightness to the vocal, making it sound open and clear without harshness.